Continuing Education Activity

 Enhancing Healthcare Team Outcomes

 To improve treatment outcomes in PD patients, the role of transdermal administration of dopamine agonists (DA) has been under investigation.
-In many patients, switching from oral DA such as pramipexole to transdermal DA such as rotigotine proved to be beneficial.
+In many patients, switching from oral DA such as pramipexole to transdermal DA such as rotigotine proved beneficial.
 These include ones with swallowing difficulties and gastrointestinal symptoms.
 Gastroparesis significantly reduces the absorption of oral PD, minimizing its therapeutic benefit.
 Transdermal rotigotine bypasses GI reducing the incidence of nausea and vomiting and obviating the problem of absorption due to gastroparesis.
 Transdermal patches are an effective alternative in patients on pramipexole undergoing surgery.
-Many patients have switched to rotigotine before surgery and restarted pramipexole post-operatively.
+Many patients had switched to rotigotine before surgery and restarted pramipexole post-operatively.
 Neurologists and anesthesiologists agree that the transdermal route can be as effective as oral DA in controlling PD symptoms preoperatively.

 In patients with renal impairment, transdermal rotigotine can be used instead of pramipexole and other renally excreted oral DA.

 Evidence suggests that the route of administration and formulation of the DA influences the occurrence of impulse control disorder (ICD).
-Studies show that the incidence of ICD in patients treated with transdermal rotigotine is lower than that in patients treated with oral PD agents like pramipexole.
+Studies show that the incidence of ICD in patients treated with transdermal rotigotine is lower than in patients treated with oral PD agents like pramipexole.
 ICDs are attributed to the D3 selectivity of oral DA.
 Rotigotine being less selective to D3 poses a smaller risk of ICD.

 Pramipexole is well known to improve depressive symptoms in patients with PD through direct dopaminergic stimulation.
 Its efficacy has recently had investigative activity in cases of bipolar depression and treatment-resistant depression (TRD).
 A case report from France suggested that a combination of selegiline and pramipexole was effective in the treatment of TRD.
 One study indicated that pramipexole could be effective in treating depression resistant to electroconvulsive therapy.
 More studies are necessary in this regard.
 However, such promising results can offer a few more options for healthcare professionals to treat depression resistant to first-line agents.